What Causes an Intimacy Disorder?

 Memories of sexual trauma in childhood may be so repressed that it isn’t until adolescents and young adults begin experimenting with sex that these symptoms surface.

 And like any emotional issue, there is a spectrum of impact.
-Some people who struggle with intimacy issues are able to work through them over time with the help of an emotionally intuitive partner.
+Some people who struggle with intimacy issues can work through them over time with the help of an emotionally intuitive partner.
 Others simply disconnect, unable to enjoy a close connection or relationship with anyone.

-Wherever you are on the intimacy disorder spectrum, choosing not to deal with it will only do more harm to you and your relationships over time.
+Wherever you are on the intimacy disorder spectrum, choosing not to pursue intimacy disorder treatment will only do more harm to you and your relationships over time.
 As you suppress the fear of intimacy, the sense of being unlovable or unworthy of closeness grows, destroying self-esteem and any hope of romantic intimacy with it.

 Without seeking help for intimacy disorder, you’re at greater risk of: